Helle Johansen-Baker

 Each stage of my journey has been a valuable, creative building block that has led to developing my unique approach in expressing my inner sensitivities.

 Most of my work is created on cradled plywood panels (with wood batons) making them stand out nicely from the wall and easy to hang and I use a mixture of oil and coldwax, which I find works well to achieve the desired aesthetics.
-Mark-making is very important to me, so I scrape back the paint to reveal the layers beneath and gouge into the surfaces with various tools.
-My paintings are mostly abstract and multi layered, adding complexity, contrast and texture.
-Colours are a very important aspect.
+Colour and shape is the foundation for my work and mark-making is very important to me, so I scrape back the paint to reveal the layers beneath and gouge into the surfaces with various tools.
+I paint mostly abstract and in multi layers, which adds complexity, contrast and texture.
 Recently I've been exploring more defined shapes, using acrylics, which gives the work another expression, but still retains the abstract form.

 I take my inspiration from weathered surfaces that show the passage of time; I’m drawn to the decay of faded frescos, ancient walls, graffiti and street art, but also nature's palette and the outdoors.
 Working with oil and wax takes patience, as each layer takes at least a day to achieve a semi-dryness, ready for the next layer.